Garllon/ruby-mentorship/lessons/4-practise.md

 The keys and values of hashes can be everything.
 ## Cashing out:

-The same situation as in [Going Shopping](#going-shopping), but now we also like to now the total price of all items we can buy and also a new list, with items which are not available.
+The same situation as in [Going Shopping](#going-shopping), but now we also like to know the total price of all items we can buy and also a new list, with items which are not available.
 Here is a list of products with prices:

 - milk => 1.5
 - juice => 1.2